wasdee/thaipy.github.io/codewar.md

    - yes you will have to talk to your team mates
    - the single laptop will be projected on the big screen with a font large enough for everyone to see
 6. First to answer wins
-   - Instant knockout
+   - Instant knockout round betweeb 2 teams on stage
-   - answer has to be computed and said out loud as the answer
+   - The answer has to be computed and said out loud as the answer
-   - if no team is finished in 20min the quizmaster maybe choose a winner, extend or declare a dance off
+   - if no win inside 20min the codemaster can choose a winner, extend the time or declare a dance off at their discreation.
 7. Team's 7 & 8 will be picked from smug teams
-   - A smug team is anyone from the audience who finishes before the teams on stage
+   - A "smug team" is anyone from the audience who finishes before the teams on stage
    - This gives you a second chance to compete
 8. Last team stading wins.
    - Codewar is an 8 Team single elimination tournament